gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 in one of their endless domestic not-quite-arguments.

 Erileine shrugged.
 "I suppose."
 She sat down on Donaien's bucket.
 "Listen, we have to get Razi's things."
-Quickly, she told him about hearing Lady Kembe's voice in the night.

 He nodded.
 "All right.
 Do you remember where they are?"